edbrad/vm-bl-status/AppServerSetupNotes.md

 ```
 **uWSGI Site Configuration File Example *(/etc/uwsgi/sites folder):***

-The configuration uses variables (%) to make the file easy to update and use as a template for setting up other servers.
+The configuration uses variables (%) to make the file easy to update and use as a template for setting up other Sites.
 The two fields that drive the configuration are the following:

-* **project** *(Django API project name)*
+* **project** *(Django site name)*
 * **uid** *(Linux User ID that has the authority to manage the Application files and services)*

 ```